 Where do I take food scraps?

 Contact your waste hauler and local city and county recycling coordinator about food scraps collection or composting programs in your area.
 Participating in an existing food scraps collection program is the simplest way to compost foods scraps.
 If there isn't an existing program, ask your local recycling coordinator if there are future plans for your city or county to implement a program, and let them know of your interest.
-If you generate a small amount of nonmeat food scraps check with community gardens or local worm composters who may accept small amounts of food scraps.
-In addition, for commercial projects, CalRecycle's Locating Compost and Mulch Facilities search page is also available and lets users search for compost and mulch producers by facility name, county, ZIP code, activity, or material type.
+For commercial projects, Locating Compost and Mulch Facilities search page is also available and lets users search for compost and mulch producers by facility name, county, ZIP code, activity, or material type.

 What food scraps should and should not be composted at home?